wadmp/wadmp.github.io/src/gen3/docs/device-management/fields/README.md

 ### Field Categories

-On Fields page you can filter Fields by category.
-In addition, you can search within fields by clicking on the search icon at the top left of the table.
+On Fields page you can filter Fields by how are they *reporting* (Never, Always and On Change).
+In addition, by their name, reset period and description.

 ![Fields](../../images/Fields/ChangeCategory.png)